Estuary Ferry

 The Estuary Ferry is a cable ferry in the Canadian province of Saskatchewan near the ghost town of Estuary.
-The ferry crosses the South Saskatchewan River, carrying Highway 741 across the river.
+The ferry crosses the South Saskatchewan River, carrying Highway 635 / Highway 741 across the river.

 The six-car ferry is operated by the Saskatchewan Ministry of Highways and Infrastructure.
 The ferry is free of tolls and operates between 7:00 am and midnight, during the ice-free season.
 The ferry has a length of 16.7 m, a width of 6.7 m, and a weight limit of 18.5 t.

 The ferry typically carries 8000 vehicles each year.